Thermodynamics of Quantum Heat Bath: Outline of paper

 \section{Outline of paper}

 The remainder of the paper is structured as follows.
-In Section \ref{Finite-dimensional quantum systems} we review aspects of the geometry of the quantum phase space of a finite dimensional quantum system.
+In Section \ref{Finite-dimensional quantum systems} we summarize those aspects of the geometry of the quantum phase space of a finite dimensional quantum system that we require in the arguments that follow.
 The space of pure states of such a system has the structure of a symplectic manifold ${\mathit\Gamma}$.
-To model the thermodynamic properties of a composite for which each of the constituents is taken to be such a system, a measure needs to be introduced on the phase space, which we normalize so it takes the form of a probability measure $\mathbb P$.
+To model the thermodynamic properties of a composite material for which each of the constituents is taken to be such a system, a measure needs to be introduced on the phase space, which we normalize so it takes the form of a probability measure $\mathbb P$.
 The quantum phase space then has the structure of a probability space $({\mathit\Gamma}, \mathcal F, \mathbb P)$.
-The most natural choice of $\mathbb P$ is the uniform measure on ${\mathit\Gamma}$.
-This choice is natural in the sense that it relies for its specification on no structure other than that which is present in any finite dimensional quantum system.
+An important feature of our analysis is that we make it explicit that the state space of a quantum system should have such a structure.
+The most natural choice of $\mathbb P$ is the uniform measure.
+This choice is natural in the sense that it relies for its specification on no structure other than that present in any finite dimensional quantum system.

 If further structure is introduced, then the choice of natural measures widens.
 In particular, if ${\mathit\Gamma}$ is given the structure of a Hamiltonian system with the specification of a Hamiltonian function $H : {\mathit\Gamma} \to {\mathds R}$, then the Hamiltonian function can be used to construct alternative measures on ${\mathit\Gamma}$.
 In principle, any choice of Hamiltonian function on ${\mathit\Gamma}$ can be made, but we adhere to the view that naturality requires that the choice of Hamiltonian function should be dictated by the consideration of structures that are essential to the physics of the situation, without the introduction of extraneous constructions.
 If the Hamiltonian operator of the finite dimensional quantum system is specified, then this operator can be used to construct a Hamiltonian function on ${\mathit\Gamma}$, given by the expectation value of the Hamiltonian operator at each point of the phase space.
-The resulting Hamiltonian function can be interpreted as a random variable on the probability space $({\mathit\Gamma}, \mathcal F, \mathbb P)$.
+The resulting Hamiltonian function can be interpreted as a {\it random variable} on the probability space $({\mathit\Gamma}, \mathcal F, \mathbb P)$.